Thomas Tomlinson Cussons: Career

-In 1897 Thomas acquired a glass blowing factory in Harpurhey, which marked the beginning of a great increase in business.
-Thomas' commercial activities laid the foundations for his son Alexander Tom Cussons who would make Cussons into a multinational brand and manufacture the famous Cussons Imperial Leather soap.
+In 1897 Cussons acquired a glass blowing factory in Harpurhey, which marked the beginning of a great increase in business.
+Cussons' commercial activities laid the foundations for his son Alexander Tom Cussons, who would make Cussons into a multinational brand and manufacture the famous Cussons Imperial Leather soap.

 Published Letters of Recommendation

-In 1892 Thomas published extracts from letters of people recommending the Cussons brand.
+In 1892 Cussons published extracts from letters of people recommending the Cussons brand.

 Below is an extract from a clergyman to Mr. Cussons dated 28 March 1888: